aws-actions/action-cloudwatch-metrics/README.md

-# Amazon CloudWatch Build Status Github Action
+# Amazon CloudWatch Metrics Github Action

 [![GitHub Action Status](https://github.com/ros-tooling/action-cloudwatch-metrics/workflows/Test%20action-cloudwatch-metrics/badge.svg)](https://github.com/ros-tooling/action-cloudwatch-metrics)
 [![codecov](https://codecov.io/gh/ros-tooling/action-cloudwatch-metrics/branch/master/graph/badge.svg)](https://codecov.io/gh/ros-tooling/action-cloudwatch-metrics)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=ros-tooling/action-cloudwatch-metrics)](https://dependabot.com)

-This action sends the status of a workflow step to CloudWatch Metrics.
+This action publishes a single metric to [Amazon CloudWatch][amazon-cloudwatch].

-It does this by checking the failure or success status of the previous workflow step and sending that status to CloudWatch.
+You can use this action to report workflow metrics, such as completed builds, build failures, build times, or any other metric.

-This plugin should be used in conjunction with the [configure-aws-credentials Github Action][configure-aws-credentials] to setup your
+Using Amazon CloudWatch, you can then setup a unified dashboard to monitor all your packages, and be alerted when builds fail.

-AWS credentials correctly.
+To access AWS from a GitHub Action workflow, consider using [configure-aws-credentials].
+This action simplifies setting AWS credentials correctly.

 ## Example Workflow